Last updated on December 20th, 2025 at 03:19 pm

 That said, here are the must-see zones I highly recommend if you don’t have a lot of time to explore JJ Market:

 - Zone #2 is the bohemian/hipster chic zone inside the market.
-Once you take a look at this section and a look at all the others you will not only see zone #2 is different, but also feels different!
+Once you take a look at this section and look at all the others, you will not only see that zone #2 is different, but also feels different!

-- Zone #5 and #6 are the used clothes section but you can also find some new clothing items too.
+- Zones #5 and #6 are the used clothes section, but you can also find some new clothing items too.
 You will see brand-name jeans for sale in that area.
 However, I can not confirm if the jeans are counterfeit or not.
-But they sure do look real and high quality also.
+But they sure do look real and high quality, also.

 The Closest Train Station to Chatuchak Weekend Market is Kamphaeng Phet MRT

-I recommend starting off at zone #2 simply because the Kamphaeng Phet MRT subway station is practically right next to zone #2.
-Just be sure to use subway station Exit 2.
+I recommend starting at zone #2 simply because the Kamphaeng Phet MRT subway station is practically right next to it.
+Just be sure to use the subway station Exit 2.

 Get Ready to Shop and Drop in Bangkok

-Zone #2 nearby has gone through a sort of transformation.
+Zone #2 nearby has undergone a significant transformation.
 It’s like a hipster’s paradise filled with small boutique shops started by enterprising Thai designers living in Bangkok.

 Now I’m not saying the rest of Chatuchak is not worth visiting.
 No way.
 I love the whole market.
-It’s just that if you don’t have a lot of time and you don’t want to sweat buckets when it’s hot you just want to see the best part.
+If you’re short on time and don’t want to overheat, you want to see the best part.

 Zone #2 is where you’ll want to go if you don’t have a lot of time to visit Chatuchak Market.

-And I recommend that if you see it, it’s best to just buy it.
-As long as it fits in your budget of course.
-Because the worst thing you can do is get back on that plane and regretting you never bought it.
+If you see it, I recommend buying it.
+As long as it fits in your budget, of course.
+Because the worst thing you can do is get back on that plane and regret that you never bought it.

 Finally, items in zone 2 are a bit more expensive compared to the rest of JJ Market because the items are a little more unique.

-You are allowed to bargain but please don’t be so aggressive.
-And don’t try and lowball the shopkeepers because they do work hard and have bills to pay.
+You are allowed to bargain, but please don’t be so aggressive.
+And don’t try to lowball the shopkeepers because they do work hard and have bills to pay.

 A Short Glimpse of Chatuchak Weekend Market

 In this zone, you will find used clothing, particularly denim.
-You can also find stalls selling brand-name jeans as well with labels.
-Now I don’t know if it’s fake or genuine.
-But the prices are not so cheap.
-I think the jeans inside were probably overage stock, or didn’t pass quality control from jean-producing factories around Thailand.
+You can also find stalls selling brand-name jeans, with labels.
+Now I’m unsure whether it’s fake or genuine.
+But the prices are not low.
+I think the jeans inside were probably overage stock.
+Or didn’t pass quality control from jean-producing factories around Thailand.

-Even though Bangkok is hot and humid throughout the year Thai locals love denim wear.
-New or used it doesn’t matter.
-If it looks good on them and the price is right they have to have a pair of jean pants or jacket.
+Even though Bangkok is hot and humid throughout the year, Thai locals love denim wear.
+New or used, it doesn’t matter.
+If it looks good on them and the price is right, they have to have a pair of jean pants or a jacket.

 But you’re also going to see a lot of military-style clothing, shoes (new and used), and all sorts of other second-hand clothing items.
-You might even find brand-name clothing too.
-But again, if they are fakes I honestly wouldn’t know.
+You might even find brand-name clothing.
+But again, if they are fakes, I honestly wouldn’t know.

 Getting a Quick Bite inside Chatuchak Market

 If you still have some time for a quick bite to eat, there’s a small shop selling to die for Chinese-style roast pork.
-It’s one of the best roast pork I’ve ever had.
+It’s one of the best roast pork dishes I’ve ever had.
 Even better than the ones I’ve had in Hong Kong!
-If you don’t like pork they also sell awesome fried chicken wings too!
+If you don’t eat pork, they also sell awesome fried chicken wings!

-Chatuchak Weekend Market is an incredible place filled with lots to see, eat, and of course shop.
-But if you don’t have a lot of time to spend there then just checking out the areas I’ve mentioned on this blog is going to give you the full experience to remember in Bangkok.
+Chatuchak Weekend Market is an incredible place filled with lots to see, eat, and of course, shop.
+If you’re short on time, simply exploring the areas I’ve mentioned on this blog will give you a complete experience to remember in Bangkok.

 Where to Stay in Bangkok

-- Where to Stay in Bangkok for First Visit
+- Where to Stay in Bangkok for a First Visit

 - Best Hotels Near MBK Shopping Center